rbisdorff/Digraph3/docSphinx/tutorial.rst

      Standard Deviation          : 0.470
      Unfairness |(a) - (b)|      : 0.000

 Above we may notice that our fainess enhancing heuristic finds in 7 iterations a very fair pairing solution where both the students and the interships are equally served (see Lines 15, 22 and 27).
-Seven students and seven internships out of ten get proposed an approved match and no student or internship is proposed a disapproved match.
+Seven students and seven internships, each out of ten, get proposed an approved match and no student or internship is proposed a disapproved match.

 --------------